Trinity-Cyber-Inc/tc-portal-sync/README.md

 ### Running as a Service
 If installing as a service using the RPM, the script and config files will be placed in the /opt/trinity/tc-portal-sync/ directory.
-Make sure any configuration files needed by the service are accessible to the "trinitycyber" user.
+Make sure any configuration files needed by the service are accessible to the "tc-portal-sync" user.

 To start the service, as root:
   * Edit the "/opt/trinity/tc-portal-sync/config-default.json" configuration file (see below for detail )